vmware/go-vcloud-director/CODING_GUIDELINES.md

 When the method can establish that the entity was not found because it did not appear in the parent's list of entities, the method will return `ErrorEntityNotFound`.
 In no cases we return a nil error when the method fails to find the entity.
+The "ALWAYS" methods can optionally add a Boolean `refresh` argument, signifying that the parent should be refreshed prior to attempting a search.

 Note: We are in the process of replacing methods that don't adhere to the above principles (for example, return a structure instead of a pointer, return a nil error on not-found, etc).